rtmigo/xrandom_dart/README.md

 Their APIs are the same.

-You want top quality results in mobile app:
+You want top quality results in your mobile app:
 ``` dart
 final random = Xoshiro256pp();
 ```